Mass media in Bhutan: Social Media

-Bhutanese have and are resorted to social media to bring about change.
+Social media has been used in Bhutan to bring about change.
 In 2011, a concerned citizen of Bhutan started a digital campaign on Facebook with the objective of convincing the government to amend an Act which was recently passed and was being strictly implemented.
 The campaign started in the form of a page on Facebook.
-It was called, “Amend the Tobacco Control Act.”
+It was called, "Amend the Tobacco Control Act".
 It was the first of its kind in Bhutan since the arrival of internet in the country in 1999.
-The campaign was not only successful but also garnered a lot of media attention both local and international.
-It also influenced a lot of political discourse in the country, and it was the most discusses legislation.
+The campaign was not only successful but also garnered media attention both locally and internationally.
+It also influenced political discourse in the country.